Funny thing happened the other week:

 I've also spent a TON of time evaluating online shopping carts for Simple Programmer, and I've never been happy with any of them.

-I started grilling Spencer based on all that research, and the more he showed me about Coach, the more intrigued I got.
+I started grilling Spencer based on all that research, and the more he showed me about Podia, the more intrigued I got.

 That would allow me to ditch both Teachable and DPD and just have all of my products under one roof, so to speak.